 Over the past six months, Sanctuary leadership, staff, clients and supporters have come together to create a vision for the organization’s future.
-This new Strategic Plan, our third in the past decade, will guide us through the next five years as we strive to build a world where freedom from gender violence is a basic human right.
+This new Strategic Plan will guide us through the next three years as we strive to build a world where freedom from gender violence is a basic human right.

 Where we are today

-We are proud to offer high quality services to more than 10,000 survivors of gender violence every year.
+We are proud to offer high-quality services to more than 8,000 survivors of gender violence every year.
 Clients are at the center of our work; we draw on the experiences and voices of survivors when working to build our programs and reform local and national systems and policies.
 Our success is reflected in the sustained funding we receive from government, individual donors, and leading national funders.

 A roadmap for the future

 Our next five years will be guided by three key goals:

 1. We will address unmet client needs – in particular, empowering survivors to build economic self-sufficiency; ensuring that their children’s needs are met; and securing safe, permanent housing in the highly challenging NYC housing market.

 2. We will build on our effective model of comprehensive service delivery by making it easier for clients to access services; by studying our impact; and by making results-driven decisions about our programs and operations.